-Why Writing Clearly is Hard For Artists (and Other Humble People) & What You Can Do To Make It Easier
+Why Writing Clearly is Hard For Artists (and Other Humble People) & What We Can Do To Make Writing Easier

 The first post in our series helped artists and new writers understand how we confuse our readers.

-Now we’ll explore two reasons why we write weird in the first place.
+Now let’s explore two reasons why we write weird in the first place.